 In the case of our outdoor DIY curtains and DIY curtain rods, that’s definitely true.
-We’ll go over how we made them (and how you can too!), their cost, and all the materials you’ll need to tackle your own set.
+Find out how we made them (and how you can too!), their cost, and all the materials you’ll need to tackle your own set.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 Quickly before we get started if you’re trying to transform your own home decor on a budget (and who isn’t?) then you should definitely grab this free guide, “Builder-Grade To Beautiful: 10 Totally Transforming Decorating Projects, All Under $100!”